September 2018

 If building with mud doesn’t sound right for you, cement is a powder made by heating up raw materials containing calcium in a kiln to create dark pellets called clinkers; which are then mixed with gypsum to create a fine grey coloured powder.

-Landscaping & Gardening in the Shade Shade is a valuable commodity in most gardens.
+Shade is a valuable commodity in most gardens.
 When it’s hot, shade makes us feel cooler and indeed temperatures really are lower in shaded areas.
 In addition, shade provides a wonderful sense of relaxation.

 Children will be able to play outside longer without getting sunburnt.
 Glare is reduced, and for many that means fewer headaches or eye strain, and the chance of skin cancers is also lessened.
 Even family pets benefit if they can find a shady spot to keep them cool on a hot day.
 In warmer climates the summer sun can be hot and relentless - shade then becomes a particularly desirable garden asset.
 Even in milder climates though, shaded areas makes outdoor living far more comfortable in the height of summer.
-Professional Practice for Consultants The Professional Practice for Consultants ebook will help you consider all of the details that you will need to think of when you are starting out as a consultant.
-Whether you work for yourself or someone else, you need to be able to present what you have to offer in a way which attracts employers.

 Whilst to some degree your demand will be related to your relevant experience, years in the industry, and perhaps notoriety through media recognition, publications, word-of-mouth and so forth - the way that you sell yourself is also important.

-Get Social with us- Join us on LinkedIn Follow us on LinkedIn.
+Get Social with us- Join us on LinkedIn